 - 1. Parents/carers are informed of decisions at all stages and are expected to attend Cycles of Support meetings throughout. - 2.
 Early Intervention this is the first stage in the cycle process.
-Students are placed on a Progress Tutor report/catch me being good report, having been brought to STRAT.
+Students are placed on a Progress Tutor report having been brought to STRAT.
 This will last for a duration of two weeks.
 The Progress Leader will make the decision to place a student on report in liaison with the Progress Tutor.
 The expectation is that the Progress Tutor monitors the report.
 Should a student fail the Progress Tutor report, the Progress Leader has the option to extend the report or the student would be recommended at the STRAT meeting to be placed on to Cycle 1 should the student's behaviour warrant further action.
 The STRAT team will discuss various interventions to be put in place to aid the pupil in making reparations and altering their behaviour. - 3.
 Support Cycle 1 The Progress Leader places the student on to Cycle 1 at the agreement of the 'STRAT team'.
 The STRAT team is made up of all staff within the school with the expertise to avoid the behaviour of the child escalating.
 At this point, the student is on report to the Assistant Progress Leader/Progress Leader.
 The report lasts for two weeks and is followed by four weeks of monitoring.
 If a student passes the support cycle, tracking continues through the Progress Team. - 4.
 If not, the STRAT team review the student profile and make a decision about increasing the levels of support to 'Support Cycle 2' or if 'Support Cycle 1' should be repeated.
 Further intervention work is also recommended by the 'STRAT team' should the pupil be placed onto Cycle 2.
-Parents are informed that support is increasing.

-- 5. Support Cycle 2 The student is placed on a 'Support Cycle 2' report with the Progress Leader and the interventions recommended by the 'STRAT team' are put in place. - 6.
-Support Cycle 3 The student is placed on a 'Support Cycle 3' report with the Assistant Headteacher for their key stage at the recommendation of the STRAT team.
+Parents are informed that support is increasing. - 5.
+Support Cycle 2 The student is placed on a 'Support Cycle 2' report with the Progress Leader and the interventions recommended by the 'STRAT team' are put in place. - 6.
+Support Cycle 3 The student is placed on a 'Support Cycle 3' report with the Senior Leader for their key stage at the recommendation of the STRAT team.
 Intensive support is put in place from the school and the local management group including mentoring from the local behavior team at the Bridge.
 The report lasts for two weeks with an additional four weeks of monitoring by the Progress Leader and Key Stage Leader.
-As with 'Support Cycle 2', the Assistant Headteacher Progress Team will review the interventions and support that has been provided for the student.
+As with 'Support Cycle 2', the Assistant Headteacher for Rewards and Sanctions and Progress Team will review the interventions and support that has been provided for the student.
 The pupil will then be placed onto the DIP register to gain further support from local management group. - 7.
 If there is a danger that the student will fail Cycle 3 then a Governor Behaviour Panel is called as a final attempt to support a change in behaviour.
-If after this there is not an improvement, a managed move will be offered as a final intervention before moving to a permanent exclusion. - 8.
-For each cycle the expectation is that a meeting will be held to arrange putting a student onto cycle and that a parent is expected to attend this meeting before students can reintegrate in lessons.
+If after this there is not an improvement, a managed move will be offered as a final intervention before moving to a permanent exclusion.